MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-interact-3D.md

 1. Air tap the **Edit Hologram** (pencil) button, and select **Interactable**.

-1. Toggle on **Interactable**.
+1. Enable **Interactable**.
 A hand icon shows in the middle of the object.

    :::image type="content" source="media/hololens-interactable.png" alt-text="Screenshot of Interactable options.":::

-1. (Optional) Toggle on **Interactable Ghost** to provide the operator with a persistent hint for putting the object back in the correct position.
+1. (Optional) Enable **Interactable Ghost** to provide the operator with a persistent hint for putting the object back in the correct position.

    > [!NOTE]
    > The **Interactable Ghost** option increases the complexity of the step.
 To learn more about reducing complexity, see [Optimize your 3D models to use with Guides and Power Apps](/dynamics365/mixed-reality/guides/3d-content-guidelines/optimize-models).